 Wokingham has fifteen Blue Plaques around the town, each having been nominated and selected as a building or structure of historical interest.
-These signs are managed by English Heritage and visibly link our older properties and monuments with people of the past to the present day.
+These signs are maintained by The Wokingham Society and visibly link our older properties and monuments with people of the past to the present day.

 Do you know where all fifteen plaques are?
 Have you visited them all?